Butterscotch Blondies are a close cousin of the traditional brownie. Delicious, rich, and lovely, but not chocolate. They’re blond.

 Butterscotch Blondies are soft brown butter brownies loaded with butterscotch chips and drizzled with salted caramel sauce.

-Let me start this post by saying I went through 4, yes, 4 variations of Butterscotch Blondies before I landed on this final version.
-My goal was to create soft blondie brownies that still had the essence of brown sugar and browned butter.
+Let me start this post by saying I went through four, yes, four variations of this Butterscotch Blondie recipe before I landed on the one I deemed the final version.

 Some didn’t taste like much at all and still others, like taking a giant bite of pure sugar.

 My inspiration for this particular Butterscotch Blondies recipe was a dish I had out with girlfriends.
 The softest blondies you ever did sink your teeth into coupled with a heaping scoop of Salted Caramel Ice Cream.
-Pure heaven and I had to have more!

 If you like this Butterscotch Blondie recipe, you’ll love these too!

-- The Best Brownie Recipes
+- The Best Brownie Recipe

 - S’more Brownies